 Let’s be real if your feet aren’t comfortable, YOU aren’t comfortable and you can’t enjoy much of anything.
 That means socks and shoes need to be spot on.

-As a solo woman backpacker, you already know to never leave home without a pair of flip flops for the beach, but also because…hostel showers.
-Right?
+As a backpacker, you already know to never leave home without a pair of flip flops for the beach, but also because…hostel showers.

 By far the most popular brand out there is Havaianas.
-I’ve been carrying the same pair for many years now and they’re on every travel packing list for every trip.
+I’ve been carrying the same pair for many years now and have no complaints at all.

 Sandals on the other hand, are trickier to recommend because we all have our preference when it comes to style, colour, etc. For example, I just can’t deal with anything between my toes.
 I always get blisters.